onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "The child who is not embraced by the village will burn it down to feel its warmth." - [African proverb](https://www.reddit.com/r/quotes/comments/847h77/the_child_who_is_not_embraced_by_the_village_will/)

 > "The best thing that can happen to a human being is to find a problem, to fall in love with that problem, and to live trying to solve that problem, unless another problem even more lovable appears." - [Karl Popper](https://www.goodreads.com/quotes/1034422-the-best-thing-that-can-happen-to-a-human-being)

+> "Nothing is likely to help a person overcome or endure troubles than the consciousness of having a task in life." - [Viktor E. Frankl](https://www.azquotes.com/quote/523800)

 > "Remembering that I'll be dead soon is the most important tool I've ever encountered to help me make the big choices in life.
 Almost everything-all external expectations, all pride, all fear of embarrassment or failure-these things just fall away in the face of death, leaving only what is truly important.
 Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
 You are already naked.
 There is no reason not to follow your heart." - [Steve Jobs](https://www.goodreads.com/quotes/427317-remembering-that-i-ll-be-dead-soon-is-the-most-important)